ntoll/micropython/docs/radio.rst

 .. py:function:: send(message)

-    Sends a message, expressed as a string or bytes.
+    Sends a message which, can be a string or bytes.
 Sending a string is the equivalent of ``send(bytes(message, 'utf8'))``.

 .. py:function:: receive_bytes()